Skip to main content

 Get started free →

-I've been a landlord since 2019 in NZ.
-Four apartments in Auckland CBD, one 3-bedroom rented room-by-room and 3 one-bedrooms.
-From the very beginning, I did some hard math and found out using a PM did not make financial sense in my case.
-Here's why, and what I learned observing fellow landlords dealings with property managers, reading horror stories in the press and being mistreated in my early years when I was looking to rent a property for myself.
+That whole arc happened without a property manager.
+From the very beginning I did the maths and found out using a PM did not make financial sense in my case.
+Here is why, and what I learned observing fellow landlords dealing with property managers, reading horror stories in the press, and being mistreated in my early years when I was looking to rent a property for myself.

 The Numbers That Made Me Go Solo